EmbodiedFoundation/AnyPos/README.md

 The task-agnostic action data sampled by ATARA can be downloaded from [HERE](https://huggingface.co/embodiedfoundation/ATARA)🤗, which consists of hundreds of trajectories.
 You should place the whole `atara` file in any directory and refer it in your training/inference scripts.

+## Model

+A trained model can be found in [HERE](https://huggingface.co/embodiedfoundation/AnyPos)🤗, whose type is `direction-aware_with_split`.
+You can test it on the testset given by ATARA dataset.

 ## Training IDM
 To train IDM without arm-decoupling, run:
 ```bash